xeolabs/xeometry/README.md

 # ifcgl

-A lean open-source WebGL-based IFC model viewer API built on [xeogl](http://xeogl.org).
+A lightweight open-source WebGL-based IFC model viewer API built on [xeogl](http://xeogl.org).

 An **ifcgl** viewer is a single facade class that wraps xeogl, with methods to load models from  [glTF](https://github.com/KhronosGroup/glTF),